 This can also be true for gossip – be unavailable, and don’t feed it.
 Sometimes people gossip ‘for fun’.
-But, if you’re trying to refrain from those vibes, the best you can do is become passive in the conversation.
-And, even better if you are able to change the topic to something else!
+But if you’re trying to refrain from those vibes, the best you can do is become passive in the conversation.
+Even better if you are able to change the topic to something else!

 Tip #5 – Mellow down the opportunity.

 Finally, I understand that it isn’t always possible to cut the conversation short or decline spending time, but there are always ways to mellow the opportunity.

 - Make shorter commitments if going out is required.
 You can monitor this best if you have a schedule to back you up.
 In other words, another commitment that follows this short meetup.

 - Instead of plans that require a lot of communication, plan something less investing, such as a movie or a concert.
 Or instead of a lunch, just meet for coffee.

-- Suggest something else, at a different time.
-Both of which are more agreeable to you.
-I always like to think, that if you’re able to enjoy your terms, it is half as less toxic.
+- Suggest something else at a different time, both of which are more agreeable to you.
+I always like to think that if you’re able to enjoy on your terms, it is half as toxic.

-- Try to include more mutual people in the plan that can dissipate the effect of the toxicity you experience.
+- Try to include more mutual people in the plan who can dissipate the effect of the toxicity you experience.